kakudesu/fullstack/pages/CV_zh.md

 * <https://github.com/DingSoung>

 <!--
-Hi, I‘m a IOS software engineer,I am currently seeking more suitable careers, here is my basic information, if you would like to get touch with me,send an e-mail or call me directly.
+Hi, I'm a IOS software engineer,I am currently seeking more suitable careers, here is my basic information, if you would like to get touch with me,send an e-mail or call me directly.
 -->

 ---